 Remember that I did come up with that technique almost a decade ago.
 Since then, I’ve refined the technique.
-It’s still simple, but gives me a little more flexibility.
+It’s still simple, but it now gives me a little more flexibility.

 Instead of calling the file tasks.txt, I now name it tasks-week-of-YYYYMMDD.txt, where YYYYMMDD is a date — for example, 20170116 (the week of January 16, 2017).

 That text file still contains the week’s overall goals, but I break my tasks down by day in the file.
 Here’s an example: